DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 0. [Station_7_Quartile_Rank]
 0. [Station_8_Mean_Percentile_Rank]
 0. [Station_8_Quartile_Rank]

+**VITAL: First ensure that the Candidate_number column is formatted as text in Excel – if not ensure that the whole column is formatted as text and resave the file before proceeding.**

 The imported table in SQL Server will take the name of the worksheet so something succinct like `All_MMI_Rankings` would be best – the holding table is named `All_MMI_Rankings$`